The Commission exercises functions under the following Acts:

 - promote community acceptance of the principle that people with disabilities have the same fundamental rights as all members of the community

 - ensure as far as practicable that people with disabilities have the same rights to equality before the law as other people in the community.

 Age Discrimination Act

 - promote equality before the law for all persons regardless of their age

 - eliminate discrimination against persons on the ground of age in many areas of public life such as employment, education and the provision of services or facilities change negative stereotypes about older people.

 We exercise our functions under this federal legislation by:

-- investigating and conciliating complaints of discrimination or breaches of human rights under federal laws
+- investigating and conciliating complaints of discrimination or breaches of human rights made under federal laws

 - developing an extensive and accessible website containing research, publications, resources and education programs for young people, teachers, community groups, business, media and the community at large